-9. ARCHAEOLOGICAL, HISTORICAL, AND ETHNOGRAPHICAL RESOURCES
+9. RCHAEOLOGICAL, HISTORICAL, AND ETHNOGRAPHICAL

-As development plans are not specific at this time, the full range of potential impacts is difficult to address.
+is development plans are not specific at this time, the full range of potential impacts is difficult to address.
 Potential causes of impact may include:

-- all construction operations,
+all construction operations,

-- land development,
+- ¿ land development,

-- waste disposal,
+- .. waste disposal,

-- increased erosion.
+- c increased erosion.

 Cultural resources are fragile, non-renewable, and easily damaged or destroyed by incompatible land uses.
-Proposed development of the study area should therefore be coordinated with cultural resource inventory data and additional archaeological survey on a site-specific basis.
+Proposed development of the study area should therefore be coordinated with cultural resource inventory data and additional archaeological survey.
+It a site-specific basis.
 If incompatible land uses are proposed, changes in the project design could be implemented to avoid adverse affects to cultural resources.
 Appropriate mitigation measures should be undertaken when preservation is not possible.

-D. GROWTH INDUCING IMPACTS AND CUMULATIVE EFFECTS OF THE PROPOSED PROJECT
+D. GROW' INDUCING IMPACTS AND CUMULATIVE EFFECTS ON THE PRO-

-Active resource development has been underway for over 20 years in the Geysers-Calistoga KGRA, primarily within Sonoma and Lake Counties.
-Such activity, depending upon the success of environmental and regulatory controls, could represent an incremental long-term-deterioration of regional environmental quality.
-Mitigation of resulting impacts will require both the application of memory more sophisticated control technologies, as well as a significant emphasis on systematic county and regional energy and environmental planning efforts.
+Active source development has been underway for over 20 years in the Geysers-Calist.
+A KGRA, primarily within Sonoma and Lake Counties.
+Such activity, depending upon the success of environmental and regulatory controls, could represent an incremental ang-term deterioration of regional environmental quality.
+Mitigation of resulting impacts will require both the application of new or more sophisticated control technologies, as well as a significant emphasis on systematic county and regional energy and environmental planning efforts.

-Geothermal development characteristically requires extensive land area, even though only a small portion of the total acreage is actually utilized.
-Areai requirements will further limit potential recreational, residential, commercial, agricultural, and wildlife habitat land uses within the KGRA.
-Cumulative development activities will also incrementally degrade air and water quality, consequently affecting agricultural lands and recreation areas.
+Geother, al development characteristically requires extensive land area, even though only a small portion of the total acreage is actually utilized.
+Areal requirements will further limit potential recreational, residential, commercial, agricultural, and wildlife has that land uses within the KGRA.
+Cumulative development activities will also incrementally degrade air and water quality, consequently affecting agricultural lands and a creation areas.